Phate6660/gzdoom-discordrpc/README.md

 ## Running

-1. Ensure that the `wmctrl` package for your distro is installed, it is needed searching for the game window
-2. Make sure gzdoom is already running, preferably in a level since some wads don't name the title menu
+1. Make sure gzdoom is already running, preferably in a level since some wads don't name the title menu
 3. `cargo run -- doom` (vanilla DOOM, should work for all versions) or `cargo run -- pb` (Project Brutality)

 ## Screenshots